 Gisele Bündchen and Tom Brady

-Gisele Bündchen recently chatted with CBS This Morning co-host Charlie Rose about her new book, her career in modeling, and what it has taken to navigate marital challenges with her husband and father of her two children, Tom Brady.
+about her book, her career in modeling, and what it has taken to navigate marital challenges with her husband and father of her children, Tom Brady.
 "I think we've been through a few tough times together," she said.
 "I think that's when you know who are your friends and who loves you.
 My father always said, the quality of your life depends on the quality of your relationships, and I think, no matter how challenging it was, we've always been supportive of one another.
 I think that's the most important thing you can have in life, you know?
 A support system and love."